apache/streampipes-website/docs/02_quick-start-guide.md

 If necessary, stop the deployment, remove the containers, and start again with a clean state.
 :::

-## What you will build
+## First steps

 After installation, this quick start takes you through one simple end-to-end workflow:

-- create a sample adapter, ideally with a simulator source
+- create a sample adapter using the machine data simulator
 - persist the events so StreamPipes creates a dataset
 - create a chart from that dataset
 - add the chart to a dashboard